Don't Get Screwed by an Auto Transport Company in your area

 1. Advance deposits: The rule of the thumb dictates that you should'nt have to pay a deposit to a broker and only agree on payment once the contract has been completed.
 Of course, there are legitimate businesses that take deposits for insurance and safety, but most of the time brokers demand illegal payment for other reasons.
 Brokers often demand deposits so that they know they're getting their share of payment regardless of the quality of service provided by the vehicle carrier to you.
 And you should deny such payment because you never know what kind of a truck driver or carrier the broker sells the contract.

-3. Lack of contact info: This is another vital element that you must take into consideration when doing business with an auto transport broker in your location.
-A company that barely has any contact or their history information published on their website, and doesn't list an address in your region is plain and simple bad news.
+3. Lack of contact info: This is another vital element that you must take into consideration when doing business with an auto transport broker in your region.
+A company that barely has any contact or their history information published on their website, and doesn't list an address in your area is plain and simple bad news.
 The reluctance to share contact details mean that their business is not entirely legitimate, and they might be operating under the guise to scam and informed customers.
 A phone number is not enough; you must enquire about the physical address of their office as well as take a note of the client base to judge the company's efficiency properly.

 4. Exaggerated claims about insurance: Insurance is perhaps the most significant factor that you should be careful about when doing business with an AutoTransport broker in your area.
 You have no idea how sneaky some agents can be and how much they can sweet talk you into believing that they've got the best deals to offer than anyone else in the industry.
 They can go to any lengths to take the car from your hand, and they often do this by showing fraudulent license and insurance documents to those who want wise enough to verify the authenticity.